Embroidered Uniform Guard

 The Embroidered Uniform Guard (錦衣衞 (锦衣卫, Jǐnyīwèi, brocade-clothing guard)) was the imperial secret police that served the emperors of the Ming dynasty in China.
 The guard was founded by the Hongwu Emperor, founding emperor of Ming, in 1368 to serve as his personal bodyguards.
 In 1369, it became an imperial military body.
 They were given the authority to overrule judicial proceedings in prosecutions with full autonomy in arresting, interrogating and punishing anyone, including nobles and the emperor's relatives.

-The Embroidered Uniform Guard was tasked with collecting military intelligence on the enemy and participation in battles during planning.
-The guards donned a distinctive golden-yellow uniform, with a tablet worn on his torso, and carried a sword (Dao) known as the embroidered spring knife (繡春刀 (Xiù chūn dāo)).
+The Embroidered Uniform Guard was tasked with collecting military intelligence on the enemy and participation in reconnaissance.
+The guards donned a distinctive golden-yellow uniform, with a tablet worn on the torso, and carried a sword (Dao) known as the embroidered spring knife (繡春刀 (Xiù chūn dāo)).

 History

 The Jinyiwei originated as early as 1360.
 They served as Zhu Yuanzhang's personal bodyguards and defended him during a battle with the warlord Chen Youliang.
 After Zhu founded the Ming dynasty and became the Hongwu Emperor, he doubted his subjects' loyalties towards him and was constantly on guard against possible rebellions and assassinations.
 One of the early duties of the Jinyiwei was to help the emperor spy on his subjects.
 The Hongwu Emperor increased the Jinyiwei's duties later, allowing them to inspect his officials at work in the capital city, before formally establishing it in 1382 with about 500 members.
 Their numbers subsequently increased to around 14,000 in just three years.

 In 1393, the Hongwu Emperor reduced the Jinyiwei's duties after they allegedly abused their authority during the investigation of a rebellion plot by general Lan Yu, in which about 40,000 people were implicated and executed.
 When the Yongle Emperor ascended to the throne, he was afraid that his subjects might be discontented with him, because he came to power by usurping his nephew's throne (see Jingnan campaign).
 He reinstated the Jinyiwei's authority to increase his control over the imperial court.
 The Jinyiwei was disbanded after 262 years of existence when Li Zicheng's rebel forces overthrew the Ming dynasty in 1644.